-default value, and set required to 1.
+default is a string to be evaluated in the base workspace (therefore, you can use any expression with names of variables in the base workspace).
+Typically you would use 'a' or 'b' as a default value, and set required to 1.
 This way, the GUI shows the name of a variable possibly containing an image, but at the command-line (assuming you use automatic parsing) this default value is never used.
-It is also possible to specify something like [1,1,1;1,1,1;1,1,1] as a default image (as does the function convolve).
+It is also possible to specify something like '[1,1,1;1,1,1;1,1,1]' as a default image (as does the function convolve).